 So how do you begin planning your garden?
 Use sketching paper to draw the layout of your garden area.
 Try and use a rule to set some type of scale you will have a realistic idea of the comparable sizes between different areas of the garden.
 When deciding where to plant your garden think about the ease of access to water and the type of ground you are going to plant on.
 Try and select the most fertile soil on your land, either an area where plants have been before, or softer ground that will be easier to turn over.
 If you don’t have ideal sill anywhere on your land consider putting a heavy layer of sandy loam soil on top of your planting ground.
 This will help retain moisture better, and provide a more hospitable growing environment for your plants.

 Now that you have the area you want to plant selected it is time to think about the placement of your vegetation.
 According to well-renowned author and gardening expert, John Brookes, the most simple way to plan a wonderful garden is to think about it in four steps.
 First, you should plan your special pieces, the statement pieces of your garden which will become the focal points, such as large trees, water fountains or any statues you may incorporate.
 Next, think about the skeleton of your garden, the backbone, such as hedges or year-round non-flowering plants.
-These plants are not the items that immediately grab your attention but when grown properly they should survive year round and will provide support and structure to your garden allowing the "blooms" and other flowering plans to shine.
-When planning the skeleton of you garden also take into account any fencing or protection you may incorporate.
+These plants are not the items that immediately grab your attention but when grown properly they should survive year round and will provide support and structure to your garden allowing the “blooms” and other flowering plans to shine.
+When planning the skeleton of your garden also take into account any fencing or protection you may incorporate.
 While fencing may obscure some of the view of your garden many animals, especially deer and rabbits love nothing more than a new garden.
 If you do not protect your new garden you will most likely find that the majority of your bulbs have been dug up before they even took root, and once the leftover plants finally start to bloom the flowers will disappear to as they make quite a tasty treat.

 After you have planned the skeleton of your garden think next about the decorative pieces in your garden.
 These should still be perennials, flowers and shrubs that live longer than one planting season (one year).
 These pieces may still be a little larger in size, such as tall decorative grasses or thick, tall flowering plants.
 These pieces will catch your attention but should provide a constant presence.
 Lastly, fill in the remaining space with your “pretties”.
 These “pretties” are your annuals, the flowers that only live one season and must be replanted each year.
 These are the flowers with the bright blooms, they tend to be highly decorative but also very fragile and most likely will need to be replaced each season.